 As a result of the Business Combination, the Company's financial statement presentation distinguishes NET Power, LLC as the "Predecessor" through June 7, 2023 (the "Predecessor Period") and NET Power Inc. as the "Successor" for periods after the Closing Date (the "Successor Period").
 Revenue and earnings after the date of the Business Combination are shown in the Successor Period on the consolidated statement of operations and comprehensive loss.
-As a result of the application of the acquisition method of accounting in the Successor Period, the consolidated financial statements for the Successor Period are presented on a full step-up basis; therefore, Successor Period consolidated financial statements are not comparable to the consolidated financial statements of the Predecessor Period, which are not presented on the same full step-up basis.
+As a result of the application of the acquisition method of accounting in the Successor Period, the consolidated financial statements for the Successor Period are presented on a full step-up basis; therefore, Successor Period, consolidated financial statements of the Predecessor Period, which are not presented on the same full step-up basis.